Talus Pay Review (Formerly Talus Payments)

 Contract Length & Early Termination Fee

-Many providers will waive the length of your contract entirely if you negotiate for it, although we’ve seen no evidence that Talus Payments will do so.
-Better yet, there are plenty of top-notch providers in the industry who will offer you true month-to-month billing without the need for any negotiation whatsoever.
+Many providers will waive the length of your contract entirely if you negotiate for it, although we’ve seen no evidence that Talus will do so.
+Better yet, there are plenty of top-notch providers in the industry that will offer you true month-to-month billing without the need for any negotiation whatsoever.

-Long-term contracts almost inevitably come with early termination fees if you close your account early, and Talus Payments is no exception.
+Long-term contracts almost inevitably come with early termination fees if you close your account early, and Talus Pay is no exception.
 Reports from merchants indicate that you’ll have to pay a fee of $295 to as high as $495 to break your contract and close your account.
 While many merchants consider this money well spent to get away from an awful provider, you shouldn’t have to pay this kind of penalty in the first place.
 If your sales agent never disclosed this fee to you before you signed your contract, you might be able to get it waived.